isomerpages/nyp-sirs/index.md

   - hero:
       background: /images/images-2021/Homepage_Banner2.png
   - infopic:
-      title: "“Are You Leaving Me Behind?” "
+      title: Ready to Thrive in the New Retail Omnichannel Economy?
       description: Find out why retail frontline workers are leaving their jobs and insights into the solutions retailers want to adopt to ensure a place in the future of retail.
-      button: more about the white paper
+      button: more about this article
       url: /success-and-articles/articles/whitepaper-may2022
       image: /images/blog/Highlights_SIRS Homepage_Whitepaper_eTail.png
       alt: Mannequin Image for Whitepaper